gauravathreya/gauravathreya.github.io/_pages/publications.md

 </font>  </b>

 <ul>
-[Endosymbionts, eukaryotes, and evolutionary transitions](https://dr.iiserpune.ac.in:8080/xmlui/handle/123456789/7888).
-Master thesis, IISER Pune and MPI for Evolutionary Biology.
+<a href="https://dr.iiserpune.ac.in:8080/xmlui/handle/123456789/7888"> Endosymbionts, eukaryotes, and evolutionary transitions. </a> Master thesis, IISER Pune and MPI for Evolutionary Biology (2023).
 </ul>